 Concrete is a stronger and more durable option than dirt, gravel, and asphalt.
 This sturdy material can withstand harsh weather conditions and has relatively few maintenance requirements.
 You’ll also be able to choose from a wide variety of colors and textures to suit your personal style.

 Unfortunately, concrete can be very expensive and slow.
 It is less cost-effective because it requires a sub-base and professional installation.
 Once it has been professionally installed, concrete pads can require several weeks to settle.
+For optimal performance, consider a 6-inch reinforced concrete pad, which offers excellent support.

 BaseCore Geocells

 BaseCore Geocell is a military-grade material that provides support and structure to your desired top-layer material.
-BaseCore geocell is used in many different foundations such as roads, parks, carports, and of course, RV parking pads.
+BaseCore Geocell is used in many different foundations such as roads, parks, carports, and of course, RV parking pads.

 Due to its porous nature, when paved with permeable pavers, BaseCore Geocell allows water to drain.
 This prevents the formation of ice and mud and preserves good soil conditions.
 Although it is permeable, BaseCore Geocell provides a vapor barrier to prevent ground moisture from collecting on your RV’s underbelly.